liguowang/cpgtools/docs/source/demo/CpG_distrb_chrom.rst

                         used to label samples. [optional] -s CHROM_SIZE, --chrom-size-CHROM_SIZE
                         Chromosome size file.
-Tab or space separated text file with 2 columns: the first column is chromosome name/ID, the second column is chromosome size.
+Tab or space separated text file with two columns: the first column is chromosome name/ID, the second column is chromosome size.
 This file will determine: (1) which chromosomes are included in the final barplots, so do NOT include